Mark O’Neill

 Click here to email

-Rupert also frequently acts both for and against regulators in professional disciplinary and regulatory investigations and proceedings (particularly in relation to solicitors and accountants and matters concerning financial services and the aviation industry).
-He appears in high-profile and complex disciplinary tribunal proceedings, High Court appeals, and judicial reviews.
+Rupert is also frequently instructed in the most difficult and sensitive professional disciplinary cases and other regulatory investigations and proceedings (particularly in relation to solicitors and accountants and matters concerning financial services and the aviation industry).
+He regularly appears in high-profile and complex tribunal proceedings, High Court appeals, and judicial reviews.

 R (Donegan) v Financial Services Compensation Scheme [2021] EWHC 760 (Admin) (Bourne J)